 In addition to the accounting policies prescribed by applicable Accounting Standards, the following significant accounting policies have been adopted in the preparation and presentation of the financial report.

-There is no impact from the adoption of AASB16: Leases because the company does not have any operating leases in place in their capacity as the lessee.
+In the prior year, there was no impact from the adoption of AASB16: Leases because the company does not have any operating leases in place in their capacity as the lessee.

 (B) Property, Plant and Equipment